How To Start Your Business Right

 For example, do you want the business to be separate from your personal assets and debts?
 Do you want to be taxed once at a potentially higher rate or do you want to file separate tax returns for the business?
 Do you want to take on investors to help grow the company?
 How much control do you want over the day-to-day operations and strategy?

 Your answers to each of these questions will help evaluate the advantages and disadvantages of each option and find the best fit for your business.

 A Limited Liability Corporation, or LLC, allows business owners to separate their personal finances from the assets and liabilities of the business.

 Advantages of an LLC:

-- It is the lease complex business structure.
+- It is the least complex business structure.

 - Pass-through taxes: As the owner of the LLC, you will report your share of the profit and loss on your individual tax return.
 As a result, you will not need to file a corporate tax return and you will not get taxed twice.

 - Limited Liability: You are not personally liable for the business’s debts and obligations.
 Business creditors are not entitled to the business owner’s personal assets.
-Owner’s creditors are not entitled to the business’s assets.
+The owner’s creditors are not entitled to the business’s assets.